- Search The Registry

 Benjamin O. Davis Sr.

 This date marks the birth of Benjamin O. Davis Sr. in 1877.
-He was the first African American general in the modern era of the United States of America.
+He was a Black military general.

 Benjamin Davis, Sr., was born just as the Reconstruction period was ending in Washington, D.C.
 He attended the all-Black M Street High School, where he received his first military training, liking the discipline and order.
 He attended Howard University and he joined the Eighth U.S. volunteer infantry.
 After being commissioned as a first lieutenant, he decided he wanted a military career.
 Equal rights for Blacks had few defenders at the turn of the 20th century and he could not get an appointment to West Point.